The Simpson University Story

 On the court and field, 12 Simpson teams compete in the California Pacific Conference in eight sports.
 The university encourages an athletic program that develops character and leadership, as well as promoting good health and the growth of athletic skills.
 Over the past 15 years, Simpson has won the Cal Pac Sportsmanship Award more times than any other school in the conference.

 As it continues to grow its academic offerings, Simpson University prioritizes the needs of the local community and those of students.
-Committed to healthcare education and how it fits with Christian service, the university will open its new science and nursing building in fall 2014, tripling the capacity for students in healthcare.
+Committed to healthcare education and how it fits with Christian service, the university opened a new science and nursing building in fall 2014, tripling the capacity for students in healthcare.

 Outside of its traditional undergraduate program, Simpson has graduated more than 3,400 local residents through its 16-month adult studies program (ASPIRE).
 These alumni work in business and technology firms, government agencies, nonprofits, schools, and social service organizations throughout Northern California.